This post may contain affiliate links. Please read my disclosure policy.

 Life Love and Good Food does not claim to be a registered dietician or nutritionist.
 Nutritional information shared on this site is only an estimate.
 We recommend running the ingredients through an online nutritional calculator if you need to verify any information.

-Keyword 10-minute recipe, buffalo wings, dip, homemade salad dressing
+Keyword 10-minute recipe, blue cheese, buffalo wings, buttermilk, dip, homemade salad dressing

 Tried this recipe?Let us know how it was.